Fr0sT-Brutal/awesome-pascal/README.md

 * [OmniXML](https://github.com/mremec/omnixml).
 XML parser written in Delphi.
 Full support for Document Object Model (DOM) Level 1 specification; Supports Extensible Markup Language (XML) 1.0 (Second Edition) specification; Has built-in support for different code pages (main 8-bit code pages, UTF-8, UTF-16); Is compatible with MS XML parser; Fast parsing even large and highly structured documents; Includes helper functions to ease processing XML documents; Simplified XPath support.

 * [SAX for Pascal](http://sourceforge.net/projects/saxforpascal).
 Designed to implement the Simple API for XML Parsing in Pascal/Delphi.
-// *Callback-based XML parser, useful for processing huge XML streams.*
+// *Callback-based XML parser, useful for processing huge XML streams.
+Abandoned since 2004 but is almost the only SAX implementation available.*

 * [KDS XML](http://sourceforge.net/projects/kdsxml).
 Class library for streamed parsing, validating and generating XML.
 It is written in Object Pascal/Delphi and works on Win32 (Delphi) and Linux (Kylix).
 Parts of it depend on the SAX for Pascal interface specifications.
+// *Seems dead.*

 * [XML Partner](http://sourceforge.net/projects/tpxmlpartner).
 Helps add the power of XML to Borland Delphi, C++ Builder, and Kylix projects through native, easy to use VCL and CLX components.
 These powerful components simplify the process of creating, modifying, and parsing XML data documents.
 // *Seems dead, check out [this](http://www.songbeamer.com/delphi) page for probably newer version.*